 Your welfare and community is the number one priority of your Resident Manager.
 They are supported in their role by an Administration Team Leader, Resident Coordinators, Night Manager, Night Supervisors, shared Residential Experience Officer, 24-hour Receptionists and Resident Advisers.
 RAs are successful senior students who live on-site and help you make the most of life on campus as well as support your academic journey and personal growth.
-During our summer months (November - February) your support could be delivered by Senior Residents while our RAs are in training.
-These team members will provide you with just a good support, just as a seasonal team.
+During the summer months of November to February, our Summer Assistants and Senior Resident staff assist the residence team in delivering seasonal support while our RAs are in training.
+Our Senior Residents and Summer Assistants are a seasonal team that provide similar care as our Resident Advisers.

 Your Accommodation team understands the requirements of university study and the additional pressures of living away from a home environment.
-All members of the Accommodation management team are trained in first aid, listening skills and cultural sensitivity.
+All members of the Accommodation management team are trained in first aid, communication essentials, cultural competency and pastoral care.
 They are also given a thorough briefing on the function and whereabouts of campus facilities.